How to Use Proxy with Python Requests

 }

-Proxy pools involve maintaining a pool or list of proxy servers (proxies dictionary) and rotating through them manually.
-You can create or obtain a list of proxy servers, and then use them individually for your requests, cycling through the list as needed.
+Using proxy pools means managing a list of proxy servers (a proxies dictionary) and rotating through them.
+You can either create or get a list of HTTP/HTTPS proxies and use them one by one for your requests, switching between them as needed.

 proxy_pool = ['http://45.95.147.105:8080', 'http://45.95.147.106:8080', 'http://45.95.147.107:8080']